iiasa/pysquirrel/README.md

 **pysquirrel** is a Python package designed to work with NUTS administrative divisions.

 The current NUTS version is valid from 1 January 2024.
+The UK NUTS version is valid from January 2018.

 ## Background